LaurenFPU/dataviz_final_project/README.md

 <img src="https://github.com/LaurenFPU/dataviz_final_project/blob/main/project-02/laurenFPU_project_02_files/figure-html/map-FLpests2015-1.png" width="70%" height="70%">

-From the above map, we can see that most of the pesticide use is in central to south-central Florida.
-Quite likely this map indicates the density of farmland in Florida counties.
+Note: This map probably indicates the density of farmland in Florida counties.
+An interesting extension would be to normalize the results by farmland acreage.

-There is little to no pesticide use in the

-- Keys
-- Everglades

-There is also very little use in the pan handle near Apalachicola National Forest.

-Some interesting extensions would be to:

-- normalize the results by farmland acreage
-- include algae bloom data

 ## Project 03